Link field for images is too short to provide links for every image

 Change the TCE form element to textarea, because this allows the necessary line breaks

-#23 Updated by Jo Hasenau almost 9 years ago
+#23 Updated by Jo Hasenau about 9 years ago

 Attached another variant of the patch that will separate "old" field values by comma and new ones by line break